 and of good health for a period of 48 hours after which time

-said dogs will be placed or humanely destroyed, and to answer
+said dogs will be placed or humanely destroyed.

 Hoffman Kennels is to notify owners of licensed animals

 by certified mail.
 Such owners are responsible for any charges,